rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 ![System Clock Accuracy](InterruptTimerDistrib.png)

-The distribution shows the average recorded pulse time to be about 0.6 microsecond lower than the ideal time of 800,000 microseconds.
-The log plot shows that for this unit pulses were received with a delay as much as 28 usecs because of sporadic Linux system interrupt latency.
+The distribution shows the average recorded pulse time for this distribution (RPi3#2) to be about 0.16 microsecond lower than the ideal time of 800,000 microseconds.
+The log plot shows that for this unit, pulses were received with a delay as much as 20 μsecs because of sporadic Linux system interrupt latency.

 The results collected for all ten units are shown in the table below.
 The indicated tolerances are the conformance errors to an ideal normal distribution provided by the `NormalDistribParams` utility.